-On Sunday, Jeffrey Goodale, a 10-year-old boy who was submerged in a partially frozen lake for two hours, died at Massachusetts General.
+On Sunday, Jeffrey Goodale, a 10-year-old boy who was underwater for two hours, died at Massachusetts General.
 He had been on a heart-lung machine for 34 hours but never regained consciousness.

 ″It would have been very unusual for that child to return,″ McCabe said. ″But you don’t hurt anybody by erring on the side of trying to preserve life.″

-Jeffrey slipped through the ice covering Lake Tashmoo near his home on Martha’s Vineyard about 11 a.m.
-Saturday.
-His parents watched as rescue workers pulled him from seven feet of water at 1:02 p.m.
+Jeffrey slipped through the ice covering Lake Tashmoo near his home on Martha’s Vineyard at about 11 a.m.
+Saturday as he chased his dog.
+He was pulled from seven feet of water at 1:02 p.m.

-When he arrived in the emergency room, the boy’s body temperature had plunged below 70 degrees and his heart was beating only a few times a minute.
-Surgeons performed open-heart massage and connected him to the heart-lung machine.
+When he arrived at Massachusetts General, the boy’s body temperature had plunged below 70 degrees and his heart was beating only a few times a minute.
+Surgeons performed an open-heart massage and connected him to a heart-lung machine.

-But it was obvious by nightfall that Jeffrey would not survive and he died of heart failure, Bander said.
+But Jeffrey later died of heart failure, Bander said.

-Doctors believe that children who have survived being submerged for prolonged periods have been saved by the mammalian diving reflex, a function also used by whales and seals to live for a time without breathing.
+Doctors now believe that children who have survived being submerged for prolonged periods have been saved by the mammalian diving reflex, also used by whales and seals to live without breathing.

-The reflex changes the body’s metabolism so that all oxygen in the blood system is diverted to the heart, lungs and brain.
-When the water is cold, the metabolism slows down so much that very little oxgen is needed to stay alive.
+The reflex, which doctors believe humans outgrow after adolescence, changes the body’s metabolism so that all oxygen in the blood is diverted to the heart, lungs and brain.
+When the water is cold, the metabolism slows so much that very little oxgen is necessary to stay alive.

 ″We’ve learned that with the cold and the reflex, some people have survived after prolonged (resuscitation) efforts,″ McCabe said.